(All reports are available in PDF format.)

 Proper variety selection is the most important decision a farmer makes.
-Farmers want and need to grow the best adapted crop cultivars to be successful.
-But producers do not have the time or the resources to plant several cultivars to determine which are adapted to Georgia growing conditions and the best available.
+Farmers want and need to grow the best-adapted crop cultivars to be successful.
+But producers do not have the time or the resources to plant more than a few cultivars to determine which are best adapted to Georgia growing conditions.
 That’s where UGA Agronomists step in to help.

-The college’s Variety Testing Team does the work and research for the farmers.
-We perform variety research on public and private developed cultivars of corn, corn silage, soybean, peanut, cotton, grain sorghum, wheat, barley, rye, oat, triticale, canola, summer annual forages, and winter annual forages each crop year.
-The research is conducted within each of the seven major geographic regions of Georgia to collect agronomic data such as yield, bloom date, maturity date, test weight, height, lodging, seed size and seed shattering; also, tests for resistance/tolerance to pests and disease.
+The college’s Variety Testing Team does the work and research for the farmers We perform variety research on public and privately developed cultivars of corn, corn silage, soybean, peanut, cotton, grain sorghum, wheat, barley, rye, oat, triticale, canola, summer annual forages, and winter annual forages each crop year.
+The research is conducted in multiple geographic regions of Georgia to collect agronomic data such as yield, bloom date, maturity date, test weight, height, lodging, seed size, and seed shattering; also, tests for resistance/tolerance to pests and disease.

 Variety Research information is published annually in four research reports:

 - Winter Grains and Forages